Anon-Planet/thgtoa/guide.md

     -   Select any other traces you want to remove from their list

-        -   Again, as with the earlier utility, I would not clean the free space on an SSD drive because I think the Windows native "optimize" utility is enough (see below) and that filling up the free space on a trim enabled SSD is just completely overkill and unnecessary.
+        -   Again, as with the earlier utility, we would not clean the free space on an SSD drive because I think the Windows native "optimize" utility is enough (see below) and that filling up the free space on a trim enabled SSD is just completely overkill and unnecessary.

     -   Click Clean and wait.
 This will take a while and will fill your whole free space with data on both HDD and SSD drives.